booch/resume/resume.md

 Highlights
 ----------

-   * Led several teams, improving their processes and technical skills.
+   * Team lead, improving team processes and technical skills.
-   * Built web sites in Ruby on Rails for several different companies.
    * Mentored developers in Agile methodologies and Java programming, in order to bring developer jobs back to the USA.
    * Consistently active member of local developer communities.